Thailand: Family, marriage and partnerships

 Registering marriages and partnerships

 Marriages contracted abroad under civil law are recognised in Switzerland and must be registered with the Swiss civil status authorities.
 Swiss nationals who get married abroad are required to register their marriage with the competent Swiss representation abroad.
-The representation translates and authenticates the marriage certificate and forwards it to the civil status authority in Switzerland free of charge.
-In exceptional cases, you can also notify your cantonal civil status authority, which will forward the marriage certificate and related documents to the representation abroad for translation and authentication.
-In this case you will be required to pay a fee.
+The documents must be submitted to the diplomatic representation together with an apostille.
+The latter will forward the declaration to Switzerland free of charge.

 Embassy of Switzerland in Thailand